perticascatalin/Research/RelationalPROG/in_depth.md

 ##### 2.1 High-Level Summary

 The study presents a recurrent neural network architecture which relies on structural constraints in order to guide the network towards compositional reasoning and to facilitate interpretability of the inferred results.
+The network is called MAC (memory, attention, composition) because of its specific architecture which separates control from memory and imposes structural constraints that regulate interaction.
+As opposed to the RN, which is a module, MAC is a network learning cell.

+This design is based on more recent advances in machine learning, where a trend to adopt symbolic structures (resembling expression trees of programming languages) can be noticed.
+However, these systems generally rely on externally provided structured representations.
+The MAC architecture addresses this issue in a more general fashion, by decomposing a problem into a series of attention-based reasoning steps.
+These steps aggregate relevant information from the memory and knowledge base and then updates the memory accordingly.
+This model is applied on the CLEVR dataset, which has a very suitable structure for emphasizing MAC's ability to learn step-by-step reasoning.

 Components: